brzrkr/Sublpress/README.md

 ## Description

-Sublepress is a Sublime Text 2 / 3 plugin to manage WordPress 3.5 installations from within Sublime Text.
+Sublpress is a Sublime Text 2 / 3 plugin to manage WordPress 3.5 installations from within Sublime Text.
 The mostly quick panel based system allows for managing settings, posts(and custom post types), pages and taxonomy terms of a WordPress blog.

 Everything in Sublpress is controllyed mostly via quick panel.
 You usually go through a few menus and then a post will open up in a onother tab and any changes you make and then save will be reflected on the blog.
 The status bar will display a loading indicator and usually a success or failure message depending on an action's result.